Ernest Eldridge: Racing career

-While in the United States, he tried a Miller 122, and was so impressed he ran it at Salem-Rockingham, Atlantic City and Altoona before returning to Europe to break records at Montlhéry.
+While in the United States, he tried a Miller 122, and was so impressed he entered it into AAA-sanctioned Indy car races at Rockingham Park, Atlantic City Speedway and the Altoona Speedway – qualifying only for the latter – before returning to Europe to break records at Montlhéry.
 Whilst attempting speed records over the Christmas Holidays the front axle disintegrated, the car somersaulted, and Ernest was left with serious head injuries and the loss of an eye.

 Once recovered, he continued to take records with other cars, including a Chrysler at Montlhéry, and then became the "Record Attempt Manager" for Capt Eyston.

 In 1929, they meant to co-operate in a joint assault on the 750cc world records with a French-built Ratier.
 When it was ready for testing at Montlhéry, with Eyston away racing, Eldridge took the wheel.
 As Eyston recalled in his book Flat Out, "I heard afterwards what a comic sight this had been.
 Ernest is by no means slim, and here he was sitting in a little bucket seat on the bare chassis, the wind ballooning his trousers and coat.
 He, I was told, looked like a true 'Bibendum' as he manipulated the chassis round Montlhéry."

 The Ratier project was scrapped, though, as the two friends became involved with the first-ever MG record car EX120.
 With Eyston at the wheel, it was the first 750cc car in the world to set records at more than 100 mph.
 Eldridge played an important part in the development of the pioneering EX120.
 He designed a counterbalanced crankshaft as part of the tuning work on the engine, before EX120's first visit to Montlhéry in December 1930.
 It took several records at speeds up to 87 mi/h.
 Eldridge told Cecil Kimber of MG that the car would have to be supercharged, if it were to have any chance of heading off a rival 100 mph attempt by Malcolm Campbell in a blown Austin Seven.

 Kimber agreed, and Eldridge supervised the work as the engine was fitted with one of Eyston's Powerplus superchargers.
 And he was there at Montlhéry as Eyston's signaller, "Uncle Ernest stood out in the middle of the straight opposite the timekeepers' box with a little flag in his hand.
 He would raise or lower it in accordance with the lap speed I was putting up."